-- Starting with a course in practical techniques to generate enthusiasm. - Starting with topics which are conceptually easier, saving the more difficult topics for the second year of the course.

-- Using the suggested pattern in the 'Schemes of Work' provided on Teacher Support. - Following your own and learners' interests and enthusiasms to begin with.
+- Start your course with Section 1 (Characteristics and classification of living organisms) and Section 4 (Relationships of organisms with one another and with their environment), perhaps because you can see ways of linking the learning objectives in these two areas together, or because this is a good time of year to take learners outside to find and identify organisms using keys.
+It links to investigating food chains, to the study the growing of crops or to a visit to a sewage treatment works. - Start with a course in practical techniques to generate enthusiasm. - Start with topics which are conceptually easier, saving the more difficult topics for the second year of the course. - Use the suggested pattern in the 'Schemes of Work' provided on Teacher Support. - Follow your own and learners' interests and enthusiasms to begin with.